calvinalkan/better-wordpress-hooks/README.md

 ## Bootstrapping

-In order to use BetterWpHooks you need to bootstrap it in 3 simple steps.
-This should be done in your main plugin file or any other file that gets executed **before** Wordpress fires its first Hook.
+To use BetterWpHooks you need to bootstrap it in 3 simple steps.
+This should be done in your main plugin file or any other file that gets executed **before** WordPress fires its first Hook.
 You should also [require the composer autoloader](https://getcomposer.org/doc/01-basic-usage.md#autoloading) in your main plugin file.